sake92/fp4noobs/README.md

 # FP for beginners, in Scala 3

+Disclaimer:
+This is by no means a thorough introduction to FP concepts.
+It contains lots of my *personal* opinions/views.
+But it could help beginners to understand faster some of this mathy stuff.

 The basics of FP are usually simple to understand:
 - immutability
 - tuples